 Leadership ICMA is a competitive, intensive two-year ICMA University program designed to cultivate key competencies needed for successful leadership at all levels of local government management.
 Participants not yet eligible for credentialing join a class of select individuals to complete a series of five class modules and a team-based capstone project.
 All Leadership ICMA graduates receive one year of experience "credit" toward the ICMA Voluntary Credentialing Program.

-The program has graduated its tenth cohort and welcomed the Class of 2017, with members of the class of 2016 working on their capstone projects hosted by the cities of Andover MA, Fort Collins CO, Fort.
+The program has graduated its eleventh cohort and welcomed the Class of 2018, with members of the class of 2016 completing capstone projects hosted by the cities of Andover MA, Fort Collins CO, Fort.
 Lauderdale, FL, and Storm Lake IA.

 Support Leadership ICMA through the Fund